CharlesZHENG/BitSharp/README.md

         // retrieve a chainstate to replay blocks with using (var chainState = coreDaemon.GetChainState())
-        // open a BlockReplayer for the chainstate
-        //TODO BlockReplayer will be changed to behave like TxLoader etc., which use TPL DataFlow constructs using (var blockReplayer = new BlockReplayer(coreDaemon.CoreStorage))
         {
             // enumerate the steps needed to take the currently processed chain towards the current chainstate foreach (var pathElement in processedChain.NavigateTowards(chainState.Chain))